franklinen/Term-Deposit-Marketing/README.md

 We are also interested in finding customers who are more likely to buy the investment product.
 Determine the segment(s) of customers our client should prioritize.

-What makes the customers buy?
-Tell us which feature we should be focusing more on.
-Submission Instructions: Project should be implemented with Python Please name your repository on GitHub with this name without exposing your project information: 2rpB77ZllGTkKyBM
+**What makes the customers buy?
+Tell us which feature we should be focusing more on.**
 =======
 **Background:**